Pinterest: Terms of service

-Pinterest's earlier terms of service ambiguously asserted ownership of user content.
-A March 2012 article in Scientific American criticized Pinterest's self-imposed ownership of user content stating that "Pinterest's terms of service have been garnering a lot of criticism for stating in no uncertain terms that anything you 'pin' to their site belongs to them.
+Pinterest's earlier terms of service asserted the right to "sell" user content.
+In a March 2012 article in Scientific American, illustrator Kalliopi Monoyios alleged that "Pinterest's terms of service have been garnering a lot of criticism for stating in no uncertain terms that anything you 'pin' to their site belongs to them.
 Completely.
 Wholly.
 Forever and for always."
+At the time, Pinterest's terms of service stated that: